-For headset power users that spend a good amount of their waking hours on a headset engaged with customers, comfort becomes important.
+For headset power users, comfort is important.
 So, how does the Evolve2 65 rate?
-The weight of the Evolve2 65 is 6.2 ounces for the duo model, and 3.4 ounces for mono.
+Starting with the weight of the Evolve2 65, it's 6.2 ounces for the duo model, and 3.4 ounces for mono.

 This is about right for both variants.
 Either could be worn for a full day and be comfortable.
 But, comfort goes beyond the weight of the headset.

 High on everyone’s list is sound quality.
-A headset needs to sound good, or there’s no real value.
+A headset needs to sound good, or there’s no real value because nobody wants to sound bad.
 The Jabra Evolve2 65 covers that base nicely.
 It comes with 3 built in microphones that do a great job to deliver audio quality that’s top notch.

 We put the Evolve2 65 through the paces through our sounds tests which included those barking dogs, blender etc that I mentioned earlier.
 And, I have to say that the Evolve2 65 did a great job in all of these tests, which is one of the reasons why it came out on top in this category.
-So, if sound quality is something that you find important, rest assured that the Evolve2 65 will have you sounding like the professional you are.
+So, if sound quality is something that you find important, rest assured that the Evolve2 65 will have you sounding like the professional you are, consistently and comfortably.

-Being that this blog is about best headsets for Teams, it stands to reason that this headset is Teams compatible, and it is.
-This means that you’ll not only get status notifications via the purple or red lights on the headset, but you’ll get that all important remote call answering I referenced earlier.
+Being that this blog is about best headsets for Teams, it goes without saying that the Evolve2 65 is Teams compatible.
+This means that you’ll not only get status notifications via the LED lights on the headset, but remote call muting and remote call answering.

-The status indicators alerts those around you as to your call status, and having the freedom, and flexibility to step away from your desk but still be accessible is a big value when using Teams.
+The status indicators alerts those around you on your call status, and having the freedom, and flexibility to step away from your desk but still be reachable is a big value when using Teams.

 The Jabra Evolve2 65 will provide you up to 100 feet of wireless range.
 When you take into account workplace obstructions, you should expect to receive about 50-75 feet.
 For most wireless headset users, this is a sufficient amount of wireless range to do things such as step away from the desk to grab a document off a printer, get a cup of coffee, talk with a colleague etc. This wireless range is pretty standard across all Bluetooth wireless headsets.

 So, if you’re looking for a budget friendly wireless headset that’s comfortable and sounds great, this is a headset you should really check out.
-And though it doesn’t come with Active Noise Cancellation, remember that it’s best suited for work areas that don’t have a lot of background noise.
+And though it doesn’t come with Active Noise Cancellation, remember that it’s designed for use in areas that don’t have a lot of background noise.

 Best Long range wireless headset